Featured in culture magazine! click here to see the article!

 You can either strain it for Greek yogurt or spoon it directly into your containers.

-Line your strainers/colanders with natural coffee filters or fine cheesecloth and place a bowl underneath.
+Line your strainers/colanders with natural coffee filters or fine cheesecloth and place a large bowl underneath.

 Then I let the bowls sit in the fridge for several hours to drain.
 The longer it drains, the firmer it gets.
-Many people like the whey/drippings and use it in their cooking.
-I pour a little on our dog's food each day and he loves it.
+You will need to empty the bowl of whey often as it drains.
+I save the whey/drippings and use it in my smoothies and baking.
+I also pour a little on our dog's food each day and he loves it.